NisargPipaliya/TechTitans/Devops/Nisarg/Kubernetes/kubernetes.md

 - kubectl get pod
 - kubectl get services
 - kubectl get deployment
+- kubectl get all  // gets all components
 - kubectl create deployment mongo-depl --image=mongo  (Creates a deployment named as "mongo-depl" for docker image mongo)

 - We will deal with deployment and not pods directly.